Terms and conditions

 6.3 Orders for standard stock items may be cancelled by you prior to dispatch at no extra charge if confirmed by you in writing.
 Non-stock items or made to order Goods may only be cancelled by arrangement with us and any costs incurred in connection with your order will be levied.

-6.5 We offer a next day delivery service at an additional charge provided that your order is received by us by 1:00 pm on the previous business day (i.e. between Monday and Friday inclusive, but excluding bank or public holidays).
+6.4 We offer a next day delivery service provided that your order is received by us by 1:00 pm on the previous business day (i.e. between Monday and Friday inclusive, but excluding bank or public holidays).
 We will take all reasonable steps to deliver the Goods within the agreed period but shall not incur any liability whatsoever due to any consequences of delayed delivery or damage in transit.
 We do not guarantee to get delivery on site to meet installers and will accept no liability arising from delayed delivery or from damaged or defective Goods consequently delaying installation.

-6.7 We will deliver the Goods ordered by you to the address you give us for delivery when you place your order.
+6.5 We will deliver the Goods ordered by you to the address you give us for delivery when you place your order.
 It is your responsibility to ensure that the delivery address is accurate and complete; you must also ensure that there will be somebody to sign for and take delivery of the Goods upon delivery.
+Delivery to ground floor only.

-6.9 All Goods must be inspected immediately while the delivery driver is still present.
-If found to be damaged the Goods must be refused, otherwise claims cannot be entertained.
+6.7 All Goods must be inspected immediately while the delivery driver is still present.
+If found to be damaged the Goods must be refused otherwise claims cannot be entertained.
 Please write "Refused due to damage" on the consignment note and hand the Goods back to the driver.

-6.10 Without prejudice to the provisions of clause 6.9, if we, acting reasonably, are satisfied that the deficiency in the Goods would not have been reasonably apparent to you upon delivery of the Goods to you, or that the deficiency in the Goods only manifested itself following delivery of the Goods to you, then the provisions of Condition 9.1 (b) (ii) will apply.
+6.8 Without prejudice to the provisions of clause 6.7, if we, acting reasonably, are satisfied that the deficiency in the Goods would not have been reasonably apparent to you upon delivery of the Goods to you, or that the deficiency in the Goods only manifested itself following delivery of the Goods to you, then the provisions of Condition 9.1 (c) (ii) will apply.

 7. RISK AND TITLE